Damon of Athens

 Damon (Δάμων, gen.: Δάμωνος), son of Damonides, was a Greek musicologist of the fifth century BC.
 He belonged to the Athenian deme of Oē (sometimes spelled "Oa").
 He is credited as teacher and advisor of Pericles.

 Music

 Damon's expertise was supposed to be musicology, though some believed this was a cover for a broader influence over Pericles' political policy.
-For instance, Damon is said to have been responsible for advising Pericles to institute the policy of paying jurors for their service; this policy was widely criticized, and Damon is said to have been ostracized for it (see the Aristotelian Athenaion Politeia), probably sometime in last third of the 5th century BCE.
+For instance, Damon is said to have been responsible for advising Pericles to institute the policy of paying jurors for their service; this policy was widely criticized, and Damon is said to have been ostracized for it (see the Aristotelian Athenaion Politeia), probably sometime in the last third of the 5th century BCE.

 Plato invokes Damon many times in the Republic as the musical expert to be deferred to concerning the details of rhythmical education.
 In Plato's Laches, Damon is said to have been a student of Prodicus and of Agathocles.
 The former was an unabashed sophist, while the latter is said (in Plato's Protagoras) to have used musical expertise as a front for being a sophist.